bcdelpire/SelectedParallelProject/README.md

 1. Create a bucket in GCP named az-bucket-1.
 2. Upload the Negative and Positive folders from the dataset.
 3. Upload the csv file containing the image paths and labels.
-4. Create a managed dataset in VertexAI using this csv file.
+4. Create a managed dataset in VertexAI using the csv file.
 5. Train an AutoML model using the managed dataset.

+## Notebooks ending in GPU:

+Were run on Google Colab.
+The images were uploaded to my Google Drive and my drive was mounted to Colab in the first code block.

 ## PowerPoint folder: